 If your skin is dry, you should reach for one of the moisturizers in your arsenal of products to nourish your skin and restore comfort.
 Use a daily moisturizer after cleansing or spending long hours in the sun to provide long-lasting hydration.
 We like Vichy Aqualia Thermal Rich Cream because it has Dynamic Hydration technology to help distribute and lock in water.
 As a result, your skin complexion will look fresher, more radiant and plump.

 Be Wary of Excessive Time Spent in Air-Conditioning

 If you think heaters are the only artificial air source that can visibly dry out your skin, think again.
-Air conditioners can suck the moisture and humidity out of the air which may lead to dry-looking skin in the summer.
-If you can’t avoid them — like at the office — just make sure to keep your skin moisturized before and after coming into contact with them.
+Air conditioners can suck the moisture and humidity out of the air, which may lead to dry-looking skin in summer.
+If you can’t avoid them, just make sure to keep your skin moisturized before and after coming into contact with them.

 Hydrate With a Face Mask

 Embrace Face Mists

 Moisturizers and face masks are great for adding moisture to the skin’s surface, but have you ever tried incorporating a hydrating facial mist into your daily routine?
 Many people dismiss facial mists as an unnecessary skin-care buy, but they can breathe new life into dry-looking skin.
-One of our favorites are Kiehl’s Cactus Flower & Tibetan Ginseng Hydrating Mist and Mario Badescu Facial Spray With Aloe, Herbs & Rosewater.
-Mists are a refreshing pick-me-up to awaken the appearance of lackluster skin, whether at the office or at the beach.
+Two of our favorites are the Kiehl’s Cactus Flower & Tibetan Ginseng Hydrating Mist and the Mario Badescu Facial Spray With Aloe, Herbs & Rosewater.
+Mists are a refreshing pick-me-up to awaken the appearance of lackluster skin.

 Reach for Aloe Vera